 The Fund was created by the transfer of £50,000 each year from capital arising from the sale of redundant churches.
-From 2017 the amount transferred will be £75,000pa.
+In 2018 the amount transferred was raised to £75,000pa.
 It also receives funds from the income arising from the small D G Webb Trust and the Timson legacy.
 Funds from the Timson legacy can only be spent in Nottinghamshire and the Borough of Northampton.

 The Fund also administers the Moorgreen Trust Fund, which is available only to the churches of the former Erewash Valley Pastorate and only for capital expenditure.

-Successful project applications will have the aim of enlarging the worshipping and serving community of the local church.
+Successful project applications will have the aim of strengthening the worshipping and serving community of the local church.

 Churches seeking funding may include alterations to buildings where such alterations form part of the mission purpose.
 Projects may also include social action where that has a clear outreach purpose.